junelva/virae/README.md

 This engine is not yet operational!
 ```

+This is a personal game engine.
+The architecture is not designed for expansive, high-performance work.
+All project-specific content is expected to be initialized up-front.
 I can only work on this in my free time.
 The eventual goal is to make art.
+If you want to make use of it, feel free to reach out.

 #### development log and planning.
 ```